 An Emphasis on Retention

 If you think marketing is only about acquisition, you’re wrong.
 CMO leaders will sustain and grow their businesses by focusing their strategies on retention as much as acquisition.
-By blending marketing and customer experience teams, CMO leaders might find the key to increasing their ACV (average customer value).
+By blending marketing and customer experience teams, CMO leaders might find the key to increasing their CLV ( customer lifetime value).

 Read more of Forrester's 2021 Predictions here.